Azure/azure-event-hubs-spark/README.md

 ## Contributing

-In general, you should not need to build this library yourself.
-If you'd like to help contribute (we'd love to have your help!), then building the source and running tests is certainly necessary.
-You can go to our [Contributor's Guide](/.github/CONTRIBUTING.md) for that information and more.
+If you'd like to help contribute (we'd love to have your help!), then go to our [Contributor's Guide](/.github/CONTRIBUTING.md) for more information.

 ## Build Prerequisites